-This marks the seventh year that the District has produced a Comprehensive Annual Financial Report as financial reporting and analysis have remained vital to both the internal management of the College and concerned taxpayers seeking assurance of proper management of public funds.
+This marks the eighth year that the District has produced a Comprehensive Annual Financial Report as financial reporting and analysis have remained vital to both the internal management of the College and concerned taxpayers seeking assurance of proper management of public funds.

 Mohave Community College continues the distinctive vision for the future by prioritizing a debt-free budget.
-Continuing to focus on the College's Strategic Plan that prioritizes student success, the Kingman campus completed the new Student Success Center and finished major renovations of faculty offices, classroom space and the redesign of a multi-purpose room.
-Additionally, a new building on the North Mohave Campus is currently underway in Colorado City.
+Continuing to focus on the College's Strategic Plan that prioritizes student success, expanding the welding and heating, ventilation and air conditioning (HVAC) programs in Bullhead City and Lake Havasu City.
+Additionally, a new building on the Kingman Campus is currently underway that will include space for a new electrical program.